Overview

 Geometries

 An object layer can contain many geometries, each of which is a different way of representing the layer's objects on the map or in the timeline.
-By combining multiple geometries, you can create complex visualizations to can represent multiple properties at once and provide a more detailed view as you zoom in.
+By combining multiple geometries, you can create complex visualizations to represent multiple properties at once and provide a more detailed view as you zoom in.
 The various geometry types available are:

 You can add a new geometry using the Add geometry option below the Geometry section.